-- Dynamically Locked A sector is protected and can be changed by a simple command. - Persistently Locked A sector is protected and cannot be changed if its PPB Bit is 0. - Unlocked The sector is unprotected and can be changed by a simple command.
-The Block Protection bits may be used to lock a sector/sectors.
+- ■Dynamically Locked A sector is protected and can be changed by a simple command. - ■Persistently Locked A sector is protected and cannot be changed if its PPB Bit is 0. - ■Unlocked The sector is unprotected and can be changed by a simple command.